 - A CSEC plan that is described in Code section 414(y).
 This includes certain multiple-employer plans maintained by rural cooperatives and other specified cooperative organizations and certain plans maintained by more than 1 employer (determined after application of Code section 414(b) and (c)), all of which are described in Code section 501(c)(3).
-If a plan that satisfies the definition of a CSEC plan has made the election to not be treated as a CSEC plan, it should not use Code 1. - This code, formerly used by certain plans maintained by PBGC settlements as described in section 105 of PPA, is no longer applicable and should not be used - 3 Reserved - Plans with binding agreements with PBGC to maintain prefunding and/or funding standard carryover balances described in Code section 430(f)(4)(B)(ii) and ERISA section 303(f)(4)(B)(ii) - 5 Airlines using 10-year amortization period for initial post-PPA shortfall amortization base under section 402(a)(2) of PPA (as amended) - Airlines with frozen plans using alternative 17year funding schedule under section 402(a)(1) of PPA - 7 Interstate transit company described in section 115 of PPA - A plan subject to section 104 of PPA as amended that is not a CSEC plan.
+Do not use Code 1 for a plan that satisfies the definition of a CSEC plan that has made the election to not be treated as a CSEC plan. - This code, formerly used by certain plans maintained by PBGC settlements as described in section 105 of PPA, is no longer applicable and should not be used

+- 3 Reserved - Plans with binding agreements with PBGC to maintain prefunding and/or funding standard carryover balances described in Code section 430(f)(4)(B)(ii) and ERISA section 303(f)(4)(B)(ii) - 5 Airlines using 10-year amortization period for initial post-PPA shortfall amortization base under section 402(a)(2) of PPA (as amended) - Airlines with frozen plans using alternative 17year funding schedule under section 402(a)(1) of PPA - 7 Interstate transit company described in section 115 of PPA - A plan subject to section 104 of PPA as amended that is not a CSEC plan.
 This includes plans that fit within the definition of a CSEC plan that elect out of CSEC plan status and become subject to section 104 of PPA as amended, and certain plans maintained by more than 1 employer (determined without regard to section 414(c)) where all of the employers are described in section 501(c)(3).
-If a PPA section 104 plan has made the election to not be treated as an eligible charity plan, it should not use Code 8.
+Do not use Code 8 for a PPA section 104 plan that has made the election to not be treated as an eligible charity plan.

-Plans entitled to delayed effective dates for PPA funding rules (codes 1 and 8).
+Special Instructions for codes 1 through 8

 CSEC Plans, as described in Code section 414(y) and subject to Code section 433 (code 1).
 Reserved